 Are Carpenter Bees Endangered?

-While Carpenter bees (Xylocopa) are not on the endangered species list, they have been subject to diseases, pesticides, stress, malnutrition and pests.
+While Carpenter bees (Xylocopa) are not on the endangered species list, like other solitary bees found in the UK they have been subject to diseases, pesticides, stress, malnutrition and pests.
 All of these could impact the Carpenter bee UK population which, ultimately, will affect our entire ecosystem.

 How to Attract Them to Your Garden